alecpnkw/starsolo-scte-snakemake/README.md

 # preview
 snakemake --dry-run

-# run on cluster using --profile with conda envs
+# currently configured to be run on lsf with the snakemake lsf executor by defailt
 snakemake \
   --jobs <n> \
   --use-conda \
-  --profile profiles/lsf \
-  --keep-going \
+  --keep-going
 ```

-See [this](https://github.com/Snakemake-Profiles/doc) page for further documentation on Snakemake profiles.
+See [this page](https://github.com/Snakemake-Profiles/doc) for further documentation on Snakemake profiles.
+See [this page](https://github.com/BEFH/snakemake-executor-plugin-lsf) for information on the recommended the snakemake lsf executor plugin.

 ### Acknowledgements